 Running TexturePacker from Commandline

-You can easily integrate TexturePacker in your build process and run it from command line without using the graphical user interface.
+You can easily integrate TexturePacker into your build process and run it from command line without using the graphical user interface.

 Installing the command line